 In the mid-16th century, Vientiane under King Setthathirat's rule became prosperous.
 It became a major centre of Buddhist teachings and many wats were built.

 In 1989, the province was split into two halves — the Vientiane Prefecture containing the city Vientiane itself, and the remaining province.

-VIENTIANE, Feb.
-11 (Xinhua) -- The Lao Ministry of Health urged officials and people across the country to stay vigilant and help control the spread of dengue fever ...
-According to the World Health Organization, dengue fever is one of the fastest ...
+VIENTIANE, March 26 (Xinhua) -- The Lao Ministry of Health on Friday urged local authorities and people to help control the spread of dengue fever ... and Education for Health under the Lao Ministry of Health.